baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 select count(1) from dialogs join runs r on r.id = dialogs.run join apps a on a.id = r.app where a.platform = 'android';
 select count(1) from dialogs join runs r on r.id = dialogs.run join apps a on a.id = r.app where a.platform = 'ios'; -->

+TODO: Make one color mean one thing across all plots.

 ## Network Traffic and Tracking

 ![Number of requests and unique hosts contacted per app without any user interaction.
 Three apps which did more than 1000 requests are omitted in this graph.
 Those are: `com.prequel.app` on Android with 2500 requests, and `com.audiomack.iphone` and `com.storycover` on iOS with 2383 and 1019 requests, respectively.](../graphs/requests_hosts_per_app.pdf){#fig:results-requests-hosts-per-app}

-[@Fig:results-requests-hosts-per-app] illustrates the amount of requests and unique hosts per app in the initial run before we interacted with the apps.
+In total, we recorded 194817 requests after filtering out the operating systems' background traffic. [@Fig:results-requests-hosts-per-app] illustrates the amount of requests and unique hosts per app in the initial run before we interacted with the apps.
 50% of apps did less than 23 requests and 75% of apps did less than 50 requests but there were also some outliers with up to 2500 requests from a single app and 19 apps doing more than 500 requests.
 On average, apps on Android did 44.27 requests and apps on iOS did 44.27 requests.
 There were 65 apps on Android and 158 apps on iOS with no requests at all.
 53% of apps contacted less than 10 unique hosts, with 11.85 hosts on average across both platforms.
 <!-- select c.platform, avg(c.count) from (select count(1) count, platform from filtered_requests where run_type='initial' group by name, version, platform) as c group by c.platform; -->
 <!-- Excel: